 Like much of the traditional IT hardware and software market, IBM finds itself in a difficult position.
 Lured by infinite infrastructure flexibility without any upfront investment, customers are deserting the traditional on-site data centre.
 As a proverbial box-shifter, IBM is seeing their potential user base shrink year after year.

-The long-term solution is for IBM® to reposition itself as a credible player in the Cloud marketplace.
-These efforts are already paying off – IBM®’s Cloud solutions were worth $17 billion in 2017, 21% of total revenue.
+The long-term solution is for IBM to reposition itself as a credible player in the Cloud marketplace.
+These efforts are already paying off – IBM’s Cloud solutions were worth $17 billion in 2017,

 In the meantime they will continue to extract revenue from the usual channels – including software maintenance.

 Keeping customers locked in – and paying

 Some might say that IBM’s Cloud services division should be a major success – they have been extracting huge amounts of money from their clients every year for maintenance contracts after all.
 IBM are not the only ones using this “pay more for the same (or less)” approach to software support either.

 Unsurprisingly, OEMs are doing whatever it takes to keep customers tied into maintenance contracts and upgrade cycles – including the use of complex software licenses, written to be deliberately confusing.
 Make the legal document difficult to understand, and some SAMs will simply relent and renew.

 IBM has another important revenue generation tool at their disposal – the dreaded IBM audit.
 Using the authority of the (FAST), IBM are able to demand that your business submits to a mandatory audit of the software you do (and don’t) use.